 DIY Simple Seed Starting

 Getting the itch with the smell of spring!
 What do I do?
 YEP, start my seedlings!
-I make it easy applying some simple steps and making a plan.
+I make it easy by applying some simple steps and making a plan.

 With each day bringing warmer temps and melting snow, I start imagining what kind of herbs and veggies we want to have on the ranch.
 Taking a walk around the ranch seeing the seeds that worked last year, the ones that didn’t, and making notes along the way.
 Now I can start purchasing my seeds.
+I tell ya, this is an awesome place and fast shipping!

 How to Get Started